poov1n/Projects/Bufffer Overflow (Free Float FTP)/readme.md

 - <b>Download or Install <a href = "https://debugger.immunityinc.com/ID_register.py">Immunity Debugger</a> and the <a href = "https://www.exploit-db.com/exploits/23243">Free Float</a> FTP server onto the Windows XP</b>
 - <b>Download the <a href = "https://github.com/corelan/mona/blob/master/mona.py">mona.py</a> file to Windows XP</b>
 - <b>Need Metasploit and SPIKE tools on the Pentest box (Here, I won't be using spike script but would manually exploit the application)</b>
+- <b>Note: Turn off the Windows Antivirus as the FTP server would get blocked by Windows Security</b>

 <h2>The Memory Anatomy</h2>
 <p align="Left">
 <img src = "https://www.coengoedegebure.com/content/images/2018/04/ram-1.png" height="20%" width="20%"></br>